TetraTheta/BlueArchiveSoundSorter/README.md

 - `--catalog`, `-c`: Path of 'MediaCatalog.json' (Default: `./.source/MediaPatch/MediaCatalog.json`)
 - `--theme-only`, `-t`: Process OST file only?
 (Default: `true`)

 If you followed the instructions above, you don't need to provide any options except for `--theme-only` which is your preference.
 Do note that if you provide `false` to `--theme-only`, it will take very long time to finish the process because it will try to *sort* other audio files like Character Voice etc.

-Some files are not in `MediaPatch` directory.
+Some files will be warned because `MediaCatalog.json` tells they are not in `MediaPatch` Some files are not in `MediaPatch` directory.
 In this case, they should be inside of `obb.zip`.
 That's why I instructed you to copy OBB file too.

-#### `convert`
+#### 4.2 `convert`

 Convert OGG files to MP3 format (320kbps, 48000Hz)